 “Reducing the average commuting time for Charles County residents by giving them the opportunity to work in either Charles County or the Town of La Plata (instead of having to commute outside of the county) would have a positive economic benefit on the local economy of the county and the Town,” said Dr. Bellas.

 Mixed-use development is on the rise all over the United States because it has environmental, economic and land-management benefits.
-They include creating communities that encourage walkability, compact design, affordability, various housing choices, access to amenities, less dependence on vehicles, maximizing the advantages of location, attractive buildings and work-site spaces, and sustainability.
+They include creating communities that encourage walkability, affordability, various housing choices, access to amenities, less dependence on vehicles, maximizing the advantages of location, attractive buildings and work-site spaces, and sustainability.

 With the advent of connected communities and the changing nature of how people work, mixed-use walkable communities create neighborhoods that will attract employees who will want to live, raise a family, shop, and work in the same neighborhoods.
 In turn, this can attract more employers, including federal agencies, major corporations and companies looking to provide working spaces and job-sites in La Plata and Charles County, according to Murray.